 Make Sure To Hold Your Pen At An Angle

 We’re not going to be pushing straight down when lettering and I don’t even hold my pen or marker normally – it’s always at an angle.
-This helps you achieve the thick and think strokes by working with the sides of your brush.
+This helps you achieve the thick and thin strokes by working with the sides of your brush.

 Choose a Medium Or Small Size Pen